karayabin/universe-snapshot/universe/Ling/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/MysqlInfoUtil/getReverseForeignKeyMap.md

 - tableId: string, the full table name, using the notation $db.$table
 - referencedByTableIds: array of referencedByTableId items, each of which being a full table name using the notation $db.$table.

+Available options are:

+- useDbPrefix: bool=true.
+Whether to prefix the table names with the database name.